gajus/deadlink/README.md

 [![Build Status](https://travis-ci.org/gajus/deadlink.png?branch=master)](https://travis-ci.org/gajus/deadlink)
 [![NPM version](https://badge.fury.io/js/deadlink.svg?cache1)](http://badge.fury.io/js/deadlink)

-Find dead references to URLs and fragment identifiers (URLs with a hash and a corresponding ID element in the resulting document).
+Find dead URLs and fragment identifiers (URLs with a hash and a corresponding ID element in the resulting document).

-You can use deadlink to inspect URLs to all types of documents (text, image, etc.).

 Deadlink is using a combination of header inspection, [data inspection](https://github.com/mscdex/mmmagic) and content length inspection to determine if the content exists, when to listen for the response, and when to [bail out](#special-case).